diaraand/GiTeam/README.md

            - Returns: A dictionary with the total enrollment count for each university, where each name is a key, and the corrresponding value is the total number of enrolled students.

+3. Public_Private

+           - Description: This function compares the number of male (M) and female (F) students between public and private universities based on the provided CSV file.
+It categorizes universities into public and private and then sums up the gender-wisr enrollment fot each category.
+The results are returned in a dictionary.

+           - Parameters:
+           file_pathe: Path to the CSV file cointaining enrollment data

+           - Returns: A dictionary with the comparison results between public and private universities, where each university category (public or private) is a key, and the corresponding value is another dictionary with the counts of male and female students.